Musicoin/MCIPs/MCIPS/mcip-8.md

 ## Rationale
-- supply
+- supply (towarding resilence)
-- transaction fee
+- transaction fee (towarding 0)
-- consensus
+- consensus (people sharing content hold higher authority, musicians in this project)
-- authentic community
+- authentic community (musicians and stakehodlers get verified)

 ## Specification
 - Becoming a verifier
 - How to validate a new verifier
 - Storage of content